Grrr-Tzzz/dvv/README.md

 ## Config.yaml
 This is an example config that resembles the format of that paper.
 The program will make a folder called "CCF_ASDF" under its directory to store the Xcorrelation data.
 It saves the final result in "network_dvv.csv"

+# network_dvv.csv
+This is the file that contains the computed dv/v.

+The structure is: Date, dvv, error, npairs